hashicorp/vault/website/source/docs/secrets/identity/index.html.md

 Vault will serve standard "[.well-known](https://tools.ietf.org/html/rfc5785)" endpoints that allow easy integration with OIDC verification libraries.
 Configuring the libraries will typically involve providing an issuer URL and client ID.
-The library will then handle key requests and can validation the signature and claims requirements on tokens.
+The library will then handle key requests and can validate the signature and claims requirements on tokens.
 This approach has the advantage of only requiring _access_ to Vault, not _authorization_, as the .well-known endpoints are unauthenticated.